chaoscalm/gramado/core/README.md

 # core - The Gramado kernel

+## What is Gramado?

+    Gramado (c) is a 64bit multithreaded operating system.

-This repository has the source code for:
+## This repository has the source code for:

 * Gramado boot loader
 * Gramado kernel

-* Commands
+## Where is the boot loader?

+All the boot support can be found in boot/ folder.

-## What is Gramado?
+## Where is the core kernel program.

-    Gramado (c) is a 64bit multithreaded operating system.
+The kernel core program is called KERNEL.BIN.
+It is found in the kernel/ folder.

+## Where are the kernel modules?

+The kernel has only one ring0 loadable module.
+It uses a static address and the symbols are resolved at runtime.
+See: newm0 or newm1.

 ## Kernel features.